 Lines 193-196 now read: “It is worth noting though that our qualitative conclusion, namely that genetic variation likely increases food-web complexity, will still hold unless negative, non-additive effects are equal or greater in magnitude compared to the additive effect we observed.”

-Lines 199-200 now read: “Our results suggest that the gain or loss of genetic variation within a key species may fundamentally alter food-web complexity and therefore the persistence of food webs.”
+Lines 199-200 now read: “The results of our simulation posit that the gain or loss of genetic variation within a key species may fundamentally alter food-web complexity and therefore the persistence of food webs.”

-Lines 210-211 now read: “Indeed, our simulations suggest that the loss of genetic variation will result in less complex food webs.”
+Lines 210-211 now read: “Indeed, our simulations support that the loss of genetic variation will result in less complex food webs.”

 Lines 538-540 in the legend of Fig. 6 now read: “Fig. 6.
-Simulations of our empirical data suggest that increasing willow (Salix hookeriana) genetic variation results in a more complex plant-insect food web due to complementarity in trophic interactions.”
+Simulations of our empirical data indicate that increasing willow (Salix hookeriana) genetic variation results in a more complex plant-insect food web due to complementarity in trophic interactions.”

 Reviewer Comments: